Predrag Danilović: KK Partizan

-1988–89 season
+1988–89 season: Korać Cup & Yugoslav Cup winners, losing the Yugoslav league finals

 In the summer of 1988, Danilović's two-year ban finally expired and the player was free to suit up for Partizan.
-Already familiar with the players he had been practicing with for more than a year, the eighteen-year-old joined a roster laden with talent at all positions – twenty-one-year-old point guard Saša Đorđević, twenty-two-year-old forward Žarko Paspalj who could play both the three and four positions, twenty-two-year-old small forward Ivo Nakić, twenty-year-old versatile center Vlade Divac, and his twenty-one-year-old backup Miroslav Pecarski as well as a pair of experienced twenty-eight-year-olds: backup point guard Željko Obradović and backup center Milenko Savović.
-Starting small forward Goran Grbović (who often also played the shooting guard position) left the club for Oximesa that summer, opening up space for incoming Danilović.
-Coming off the season in which they made the EuroLeague Final Four (eliminated by Maccabi in the semi-final) and lost to emerging Jugoplastika in the Yugoslav League playoff final series, the young Partizan team was looking to reclaim the domestic league title.
+Already familiar with the players he had been practicing with for more than a year, the 18-year-old joined a roster laden with talent at all positions – 21-year-old point guard Saša Đorđević, 22-year-old forward Žarko Paspalj who could play both the three and four positions, 22-year-old small forward Ivo Nakić, versatile 20-year-old center Vlade Divac, and his 21-year-old backup Miroslav Pecarski as well as a pair of experienced 28-year-olds: backup point guard Željko Obradović and backup center Milenko Savović.
+Starting small forward Goran Grbović (who often also played the shooting guard position) left the club for Oximesa that summer, opening up space for the incoming Danilović.
+Coming off a season in which they made the EuroLeague Final Four (eliminated by Maccabi in the semi-final) and lost to emerging Jugoplastika in the Yugoslav League playoff final series, the young Partizan team was looking to reclaim the domestic league title.

-Young Danilović immediately got big minutes at shooting guard, putting in a promising debut campaign, especially excelling in defensive tasks while contributing modest 5.6 points per game offensively (123 points over 21 league appearances).
-Partizan finished the regular season in first place with a 16–6 record, same as Jugoplastika, but with better basket difference, meaning the Belgrade club would have the home court advantage in the playoffs.
+Young Danilović immediately got big minutes at shooting guard, registering a promising debut campaign, especially excelling at defense while contributing a modest 5.6 points per game on offense (123 points over 21 league appearances).
+Partizan finished the regular season in first place with a 16–6 record, the same as Jugoplastika, but with a better point differential, meaning the Belgrade club would have home-court advantage in the playoffs.